 Facial Fillers in New Jersey

 Facial fillers can be used to restore a fuller more youthful appearance to the face and can also be used to create natural-looking, fuller lips.
-An experienced “artist’s eye” is important in achieving a pleasing aesthetic result.
 Facial filler injections should be more than just filling lines or folds.
 Understanding of the underlying anatomy, the properties of the fillers, and natural beauty are quintessential for a natural result.

 Why are fillers necessary?